jychen21/Habana-LLM-Viewer/README.md

 ## Notes
 1. Currently only with single card, will support multi-card / multi-node.
-2. Only cover Mixtral-8x7B, will cover more
+2. Only cover Mixtral-8x7B, will cover more.